ObolNetwork/obol-docs/docs/advanced/test-command.md

 ## Test MEV relay

 Run tests towards MEV relay(s), to evaluate its effectiveness for a Distributed Validator cluster.
-If a MEV relay is configured for Charon, it is of utmost importance that the connection to it is fast.
+If a MEV boost instance is configured for the validator node, it is of utmost importance that the connection to it is fast.
 If not, the chance of missing a block proposal raises significantly, because of a slow building of the block from the MEV.

 At least 1 endpoint is required to be supplied to the `--endpoints` flag.